endulum/stash/README.md

 - File names and locations can be edited
 - Files of types `text` and `image` are previewed on the page when viewing them
 - Directories can be downloaded as .zip files, files can be downloaded individually
-- **TODO** Search page to allow searching using file and directory names, given locations, or shared status
+- Basic search page to allow searching using name and content type

 ## Technologies
 - Written in **Typescript**, to enhance dev experience with type safety and IntelliSense